What are Buoy Moorings?

 Buoy moorings are used to secure vessels and provide an alternative to anchoring and other methods of storage.
 A buoy mooring is attached to the seabed, through a system of ropes, cables or chains with a float or buoy on the surface to mark the location of the vessel.

 You’ll need a buoy mooring authority to establish a buoy mooring for use by a recreational or commercial vessel.
 We may grant the authorities for vessels that are of a size that generally can’t be transported by trailer.
-We carefully consider all mooring areas with special attention to depth, maximum vessel size, proximity to navigation channels, private pontoons and jetties (as well as other moorings) and locations in the Moreton Bay Marine Park (where additional requirements apply).
+We carefully consider all mooring areas with special attention to depth, the nature of the seabed, maximum vessel size, proximity to navigation channels, private pontoons and jetties (as well as other moorings), and locations in the Moreton Bay Marine Park (where additional requirements apply).